livebook-dev/livebook/README.md

   * LIVEBOOK_IFRAME_PORT - sets the port that Livebook serves iframes at.
     This is relevant only when running Livebook without TLS.
 Defaults to 8081.

+  * LIVEBOOK_IFRAME_URL - sets the URL that Livebook serves iframes at.
+    This option supersedes the LIVEBOOK_IFRAME_PORT setting.
+Defaults to nil.

   * LIVEBOOK_IP - sets the ip address to start the web application on.
     Must be a valid IPv4 or IPv6 address.